Managing Your Personal Assistant Career

 - Gossipy or pop culture updates about your favorite or most-hated star

-While the internet can be very harmful to one’s career, social media can also be very helpful for a job search — if used properly.
-In fact, using social media to land a job helps candidates tap into the hidden job market.
-If, for example, an executive personal assistant wants to work for a celebrity or high-profile celebrity, then LinkedIn is going to be a powerful tool because the best jobs usually aren’t posted online.
+While the internet can harm one's career, social media can also benefit a job search — if used properly.
+Using social media to land a job helps candidates tap into the hidden job market.
+If, for example, an executive personal assistant wants to work for a celebrity or high-profile celebrity, then LinkedIn will be a powerful tool because the best jobs usually aren't posted online.
 And if they are, then candidates will have to compete with hundreds of other applicants for the same position.

 How to Avoid Derailing Your Career

 Bad social media posts aren't the only way to hurt yourself at work.
-As executive personal assistants, we’ve all had less-than-ideal jobs that we’d soon like to forget, like working for a cranky boss or being surrounded by backstabbers and sycophants.
-Sometimes that work-related stress can get to us and occasionally we might lash out in a way we won’t soon forget.
+As executive personal assistants, we've all had less-than-ideal jobs that we'd soon like to forget, like working for a cranky boss or being surrounded by backstabbers and sycophants.
+Sometimes, work-related stress can get to us, and occasionally, we might lash out in a way we won't soon forget.

-Always be sure to practice emotional intelligence and not do anything that could setback your career.
-Here is a list of practices assistants should avoid at all costs:
+Always practice emotional intelligence and not do anything that could setback your career.
+Here is a list of practices assistants should avoid at all costs.

-Not supporting your coworkers: Don’t act petty and not support colleagues just because you don’t like the way they behave.
-Sure, maybe they don’t deserve the help, but keep in mind that only one thing matters at work: supporting the celebrity or high-net-worth individual you work for.
-Karma will probably catch up with your mean coworker and they will get their comeuppance, but it’s not your job to dish it out.
+Don't act petty and not support colleagues just because you don't like how they behave.
+Maybe they don't deserve the help but remember that only one thing matters at work: supporting the celebrity or high-net-worth individual you work for.
+Karma will probably catch up with your mean coworker, and they will get their comeuppance, but it's not your job to dish it out.

-Not keeping your word: Personal assistants need to be true to their word.
-If you’ve made either a personal or professional commitment to do something, then stick to it and don’t make excuses about why you couldn’t do something.
-“I’m busy” just doesn’t cut it because everyone else is busy too.
-If you’re not sure about whether or not you can do something by a specific deadline, then just give a window in which you leave yourself a little cushion in the event you can’t deliver on time.
+Personal assistants need to be true to their word.
+If you've made a personal or professional commitment to do something, stick to it and don't make excuses about why you couldn't do something.
+"I'm busy" just doesn't cut it because everyone else is busy too.
+If you're unsure whether you can do something by a specific deadline, give yourself a window to leave a little cushion in case you can't deliver on time.

-Being unprofessional around coworkers: Sometimes personal assistants become a little too comfortable at work and start picking up bad habits like bad-mouthing colleagues, being late, missing deadlines or ranting in emails.
-Never become too cozy because your overconfidence is a career-killer.
+Sometimes, personal assistants become too comfortable at work and start picking up bad habits like bad-mouthing colleagues, being late, missing deadlines, or ranting in emails.
+Never become too cozy because your overconfidence is a career killer.

-If you’re telling friends or coworkers that “this place would shut down without me,” then you’re living in a delusional state.
-Rest assured, no matter how talented, effective and hardworking you are, the company won’t close if you’re not there – they can live without you!
-If make too many mistakes at work and do get yourself fired by your celebrity boss, then you’re sure not to get the valuable recommendation for the next job.
+If you're telling friends or coworkers that "this place would shut down without me," then you're living in a delusional state.
+Rest assured, no matter how talented, influential, and hardworking you are, the company won't close if you're not there -- they can live without you!
+Suppose you make too many mistakes at work and do get yourself fired by your celebrity boss.
+In that case, you're sure not to get a valuable recommendation for the next job.